Adaptation of olfactory receptor abundances for efficient coding: Olfactory response model

-The receptor numbers $K_a$ are constrained by the total number of neurons in the olfactory epithelium.
-Thus, to find the optimal distribution of receptor types, we maximize $I(\bvec r, \bvec c)$ with respect to $\{K_a\}$, subject to the constraints that: (1) the total number of receptor neurons is fixed ($\sum_a K_a = K_\text{tot}$); and (2) all neuron numbers are non-negative.
-The optimization can be performed analytically using the Karush-Kuhn-Tucker (KKT) conditions~\citep{Boyd2010} (see Supplementary Information), but in practice it is more convenient to use numerical optimization.
+The OSN numbers $K_a$ cannot grow without bound; they are constrained by the total number of neurons in the olfactory epithelium.
+Thus, to find the optimal distribution of receptor types, we maximize $I(\bvec r, \bvec c)$ with respect to $\{K_a\}$, subject to the constraints that: (1) the total number of receptor neurons is fixed ($\sum_a K_a = K_\text{tot}$); and (2) all neuron numbers are non-negative:

+Throughout the paper we treat the OSN abundances $K_a$ as real numbers instead of integers, which is a good approximation as long as they are not very small.
+The optimization can be performed analytically using the Karush-Kuhn-Tucker (KKT) conditions~\citep{Boyd2010} (see Appendix~\ref{app:derivations}), but in practice it is more convenient to use numerical optimization.

+Note that in contrast to other work that has used information maximization to study the olfactory system (\emph{e.g.,}~\citep{Zwicker2016}), here we optimize over the OSN numbers $K_a$, while keeping the affinity profiles of the receptors (given by the sensing matrix elements $S_{ia}$) constant.
 Below we analyze how the optimal distribution of receptor types depends on receptor affinities, odor statistics, and the size of the olfactory epithelium.